cmu-delphi/covidcast-indicators/nssp/README.md

 df_ervisits = pd.DataFrame.from_records(results)
 df_ervisits.to_csv(f'~/{today}.csv', index=False)
 ```
-When you're ready to create patching data for a specific date range output in batch issue format, adjust `params.json` in accordance with instructions in `patch.py`, move these backup csv files into `source_dir`, then run
+When you're ready to create patching data for a specific date range in batch issue format, adjust `params.json` in accordance with instructions in `patch.py`, move the backup csv files into your chosen `source_dir`, then run
 ```
 env/bin/python -m delphi_nssp.patch
 ```